nodejs/nodejs.org/pages/en/blog/community/node-leaders-building-open-neutral-foundation.md

 ---
+date: '2015-05-15T23:50:46.000Z'
+category: community
 title: Node.js and io.js leaders are building an open, neutral Node.js Foundation to support the future of the platform
+layout: blog-post.hbs
 author: Mike Dolan
-date: 2015-05-15T23:50:46.000Z
-status: publish
-category: community
-slug: node-leaders-are-building-an-open-foundation
-layout: blog-post.hbs
 ---

 Just a couple months ago a variety of members of the Node.js and io.js